Skip to content

 Key Technologies

-• Tailwind CSS 4: Modern utility-first CSS framework
+• Tailwind CSS 4: Utility-first CSS via tailwindcss-rails

 • Avo: Admin interface for content management